Anohni - 4 Degrees

 a very fluid, idiosyncratic grasp of melody and countermelodies that I could never put my finger on.

-What was it like for you to collaborate in this way with, you know, not just one, but two different producers both of whom have their own very distinct and you know specific aesthetics what was it like for you to work with both of them together
+What was it like for you to collaborate in this way with, you know, not just one, but two different producers, both of whom have their own very distinct and specific aesthetics?

-they were amazing together hudson actually helped facilitate a more productive relationship between me and dan because it sort of loosened up my grips about what the creative process should entail and ross was also like a master of the emotional rush so between the two of them they really were quite amazing this was really the first album I ever wrote so collaboratively with other people.
+They were amazing together.
+Hudson actually helped facilitate a more productive relationship between me and Dan because it sort of loosened up my grips about what the creative process should entail.

 I was so proud of the work that they did.
+And I felt so supported by them.

 And I think that they caught the fever of the record in a way because there wasn't really anything else saying these things at that time.

-I want to burn the breeze.
+I wanna burn the sky, I wanna burn the breeze.

 Let's go, let's go.
 It's only four degrees.

 Let's go, let's go.
+It's only four degrees.

+Let's go, let's

 It's actually one of the most personal records to me that I've done.

+It had this sort of gravitas to it.
 And during the making of it, I was unsure if that was going to translate.

-But it really, really worked and it really was like an eye-opener for me.
+But it really, really worked.
+And it really was like an eye-opener for me.

-I didn't quite realize the gravity or the magnitude of it at the time of making it.
+I didn't quite realize the gravity or the magnitude of it at the time of making it, otherwise, I probably would have freaked out and never finished it.

-It was like, oh, these loops that have been sat on my hard drive, they're like alive now, you know.
+But the way Anoni interpreted the instrumentals and delivered the vocals, and the way Daniel brought his elements, it was like, oh, these loops that have been sat on my hard drive, they're like alive now, you know.

 Do you believe now in 2025 that art has the power to affect social change?
+I've never believed it actually had the power to affect social change.
+Really?
+I don't think it does.

 Personally, I don't.

 But I do think there's power in art.
+I do think there's power in music, especially.

-It's like the the bugle for an army.
+It's like the bugle for an army.
+My job was to sing the song of my people.

-My job was to sing the song of my people, people that are on the front lines of dreaming the most productively about social transformation.
+people that are on the front lines of dreaming the most productively about social transformation.

 I went into this project maybe with the delusion that I was going to be confronting power.